numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 sub-techniques: Loggers, SolverErrors, and SubSolvers that facilitate solving.
 Approximators have only one set of sub-techniques known as ApproximatorErrors.

-RLinearAlgebra.jl aims for efficient code with high modularity.
-These goals are complicated by an interdependency between the sub-techniques and the matrix system.
-RLinearAlgebra.jl simplifies the dependency by introducing two structures, one that contains user-controlled parameters which takes the form of `[Technique]` and a second that is used by the technique to complete the techniques task and thus contains the necessary preallocated memory this structure takes names of the form `[Technique]Recipe`.
+RLinearAlgebra.jl is designed so that the codebase has a good balance between efficiency and modularity.
+RLinearAlgebra.jl tries to achieve these goals by introducing two structures, one that contains user-controlled parameters which takes the form of `[Technique]` and a second that is used by the technique to execute the techniques because it contains the necessary preallocated memory and is known as a `[Technique]Recipe`.

-For example, in implementing Gaussian sketching we create a `Gaussian` structure that contains the number of rows and columns for the sketch.
-The user can then construct this structure calling the structure name with keyword options.
-Thus, if the user wanted a Gaussian matrix with 3 rows they could create this structure with the call `Gaussian(n_rows = 3)`.
-This structure simply contains the number of rows in the matrix, but without knowing information about the matrix that the sketching matrix will be applied to, `n_cols` will be unknown.
-To incorporate information about the matrix the sketch is being applied to with the user controlled parameters, we use the function `complete_compressor` and generate a `GaussianRecipe` with the appropriate size parameters and preallocated space to store the Gaussian matrix.
+We can see an example of the difference between the two structures when considering an implementation of compression with Gaussian matrices.
+In this implementation we wish to have the user specify a compression dimension and size without having to know the dimension of the matrix the sketch is applied to.
+The `Gaussian` structure facilitates this by having two fields `n_rows`  and `n_cols` with the default for both being zero.
+When the user then constructs this structure the can specify the dimension and direction of the compression by specifying the number of rows or columns they wish for the compression matrix to have.
+If the user wanted a Gaussian matrix with 3 rows they would call `Gaussian(n_rows = 3)`.
+We then turn this dimensional information into an usable compression matrix by using the `complete_compressor` function to form a `GaussianRecipe`.
+This `GaussianRecipe` contains Fields `n_rows = 3`, `n_cols` set to be the number of rows in the compressor, and a Gaussian matrix of the size specified by `n_rows` and `n_cols`.

 Once a `[Technique]Recipe` has been created, this data structure can then be used to execute a particular technique.
-The command to execute each technique varies by the class of techniques, as such we lay out specifics for each class of techniques in the following section.
+The command to execute each technique varies by the class of techniques, as such we lay out the specifics for each type of techniques in the following section.

-## Technique Classes
+## Technique Types
-Overall there are three top-level technique classes: (1) Compressors, (2) Solvers, and (3) Approximators, with the latter two also having additional sets of technique classes used when implementing the top-level techniques.
+Overall, there are three top-level technique types: (1) Compressors, (2) Solvers, and (3) Approximators, with the latter two also having additional sets of technique types used in the execution of the top-level techniques.
 We group the discussions of the technique classes by top-level technique.

 ### Compressors
-When implementing any Compressor, RLinearAlgebra requires an immutable `Compressor` structure, a mutable `CompressorRecipe` structure, a `complete_compressor` function, a `update_compressor!` function, and four mul! functions (two for the compressor applied to vectors and two for the sketch applied to matrices).
+When implementing any Compressor, RLinearAlgebra requires an mutable `Compressor` structure, a mutable `CompressorRecipe` structure, a `complete_compressor` function, a `update_compressor!` function, and three five input mul! functions (one for applying the compressor to vectors and two for applying the compressor to matrices).

 #### Compressor Structure
 Every compression technique needs a place to store user-defined parameters.